sweta1308/vampirediariesquiz/README.md

 ## Features

-* Used style to make it attractive.
+* Used chalk to make it attractive.
 * Score will be updated after answering each question.
 * At the end, you can check whether you have made it to leaderboard.